Sunjae-Kim/my-wiki/README.md

-# TIL
+# My Wiki
-This is Today I Learned repository.
+This is my wiki repository.

 ## License
 © 2018 Sunjae-Kim